scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ???
 If anyone is curious what this powershell script does, it's disabling windows line endings for git clone, and installing the posh-git powershell extension.
 We may add more setup steps to this script as time goes by.

+**This handy script does a few setup and housekeeping commands for us.
+Right click on the setup.ps1 file and select the "Run with Powershell" option.
+It may take a minute or two to finish.**

 ---
 name: workstation-setup-3
 Open Visual Studio Code